folio-org/raml-module-builder/README.md

 Implement the interfaces associated with the RAML files you created.
 An interface is generated for every root endpoint in the RAML files.
+For example an
-So, for the ebook RAML an `org.folio.rest.jaxrs.resource.EbooksResource` interface will be generated.
+`org.folio.rest.jaxrs.resource.Ebooks` interface will be generated.
 Note that the `org.folio.rest.jaxrs.resource` will be the package for every generated interface.